Financial

 Preparing for the CFP Exam

 The CFP exam is one of the biggest steps to becoming a certified financial planner.
-It’s necessary, and it’s an exam many first-time takers don’t pass.
-About 60% will pass on the first try.
-With the right preparation, you can pass the CFP exam the first time.
+It’s necessary, but many first-time takers don’t pass it.
+About 60% will pass on the first try, and with the right preparation, you can pass it the first time.

-Finding a study program with practice questions you can use will ensure you’re well prepared.
-You should also have a strategic study plan that will help you get ready for the CFP exam.
+Finding a study program with practice questions you can use will ensure you’re well-prepared.
+You should also have a strategic study plan to help you prepare for the CFP exam.

 Frequently Asked Questions About Becoming a CFP